Statement of Intent

 - residential visits

 Our curriculum also includes the ‘hidden curriculum’ – what the children learn from the school environment, the values we promote and how they are treated and expected to behave.
-We aim to teach children how to grow into positive, responsible people, who can work and co-operate with others while developing knowledge, understanding, skills and attitudes, so that they achieve their true potential.
-An example would be our school’s kindness tree project, which encourages children and adults to spread the ethos of kindness around school.
+We aim to teach children how to grow into positive, responsible people who can work and co-operate with others while developing knowledge, understanding, skills and attitudes so that they achieve their true potential.
+An example would be the OPAL project which takes place every day at lunch time, encouraging the children to explore a range of activities with others that they may not normally spend time with, on activities that they may not usually choose to complete.

 Details of how parents and other members of the public can find out more about our school curriculum